typings/typings/docs/commands.md

-  [--save|-S]       Persist to "dependencies" [--save-dev|-D]   Persist to "devDependencies" [--save-peer|-P]  Persist to "peerDependencies" [--ambient|-A]    Install and persist as an ambient definition
+  [--save|-S]       Persist to "dependencies" [--save-dev|-D]   Persist to "devDependencies" [--save-peer|-P]  Persist to "peerDependencies" [--global|-G]     Install and persist as an global definition
-    [-SA]           Persist to "ambientDependencies"
+    [-SG]           Persist to "globalDependencies"
-    [-DA]           Persist to "ambientDevDependencies" [--production]    Install only production dependencies (omits dev dependencies)
+    [-DG]           Persist to "globalDevDependencies" [--production]    Install only production dependencies (omits dev dependencies)

 Aliases: i, in